AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The Release Notes have been reorganized and improved.
 [Read more](../../rn/using/release-notes.md)

-A new section on the Adobe Experience Platform Data Connector has been added.
-[Read more](../../administration/using/aep-about-data-connector.md)

-A new section has been added following the integration of the Audience Destinations Service with Campaign Standard.
-[Read more](../../audiences/using/aep-about-audience-destinations-service.md)

 ## Documentation updates - January 2020 {#doc-updates-january-2020}

 The Deliverability documentation has been updated with a new section on IP Certification.
 [Read more](../../sending/using/ip-certification.md)